esenecal/startup/notes.md

 It is a JS variant that is converted into HTML and JS, using Vite.

+Vite is a tool that bundles your code, provides debuggins support, provides support for JSX, TypeScript, CSS, etc.

 Okay.

 To create a basic Vite React template project: